wkurzius/textbook-notes/envision-algebra-2/6-3-logarithms.md

 Outside of carefully constructed problems, logarithms typically evaluate to irrational numbers, much like square roots, so calculators are required to get an estimate.
 Desmos can evaluate logarithms by typing `log` followed by an underscore (`_`) to enter the base.

+In order to get a base on a TI-84, hit `MATH` and scroll down until you see `logBASE(`.

+The TI-84s do have a `log` button right on the front, but no base is listed if you use it.
 If you omit the base, the default or **common logarithm** is base $10$, and this also holds true for when logarithms are written.

 $$\begin{align}
 \log5 = \log_{10}{5}